simonmichael/hledger/site/download.md

 Good choice!
 You'll get the latest features and fixes mentioned in the [release notes](release-notes.html), and you'll be in a good position to give feedback and get support.
 Below are three ways to build the latest release, in order of preference.
-Here are some tips, just in case you need them:
+But first, some tips:

-- Building all of hledger for the first time could take as much as an hour, 1-2G of free memory, and 1-2G of disk space.
-(We make use of a lot of fine Haskell software.)
+- Building all hledger tools and dependencies for the first time could take as much as an hour, 1-2G of free memory, and 1-2G of disk space.
 You can kill and restart the build without losing progress, and future builds will be much faster.

-- If building fails with link errors (eg: "/bin/ld.gold: error: cannot find -ltinfo"), you might need to install some extra system packages and try again.
+- If you get link errors (eg: "/bin/ld.gold: error: cannot find -ltinfo"), you might need to install some extra system packages and try again.
-  Check the list below, or do a web search for the error message to find the required package (and please send updates for this list):
+  To find the right system package, check the list below, or do a web search for the error message (and please send updates for this list):

     |